Request for Research Brief Proposals: Research on Supporting Struggling Mathematics Learners at the Secondary Level

 CPM Educational Program invites members of the mathematics education research community to submit proposals for a research brief that will summarize the current state of the field’s understanding of how best to support struggling mathematics learners, students who are behind or are falling behind grade level in mathematics.
 CPM Educational Program is a California nonprofit 501(c)(3) corporation dedicated to improving grades 6-12 mathematics curriculum and instruction.
 This request for research brief proposals invites mathematics education doctoral students and faculty with relevant expertise to submit proposals for a commissioned white paper that will be published on CPM’s website and circulated across the mathematics education community.

 Proposals submissions were due by October 3, 2016.
 The full report will be due by January 2, 2017.
 Successful applicants will receive a stipend upon completing and finalizing the full report.
-Details can be found by clicking here.
+Read more details about the Request for Research Brief Proposals.
 Questions should be directed to email@example.com.

 This research synthesis comes in two parts.
 The first part is for a general audience—people who want an introduction to how CPM was developed and a brief discussion of the reasons for the choices we made.
 The second part contains specific references to the educational literature for the involved teacher, administrator or parent.

 Overview.
 The writer-developers of CPM began with the belief that the primary goal of teaching mathematics should be long-term knowledge.
 If learning does not persist past the end of the chapter or the end of the year, in what sense has the student learned anything useful?
 So the question became, what are the most effective ways to foster long term learning?
 Ultimately, the program was built around three fundamental principles informed by both theory and practice.